tisnik/poc-schema-checks/docs/index.md

 ## Notes

-1. Python libraries can be used since all consumers of this schema are written in python.
+1. Python libraries can be used since all consumers of this schema are written in Python.
 1. The schemas should support columns type validation as well.
 1. Cooperation with the processing team required.
 1. Consider future use case with Amazon RDS.